Search

 • The parents' trade or business requires them to travel from place to place.

-Parents can also be prosecuted by Local Authorities under Section 103 Education and Inspections Act 2006, where a pupil of compulsory school age who remains on the Admissions Register is found in a public place during school hours, after being excluded from school.
+Parents can also be prosecuted by local authorities under Section 103 Education and Inspections Act 2006, where a pupil of compulsory school age who remains on the Admissions Register is found in a public place during school hours, after being excluded from school.
 Sanctions can include a fine of up to £1,000.

 I have received a summons to the Magistrates Court - what should I do?

-If a parents has received a summons for court for one of the above offences, they should seek the advice of a criminal solicitor and check whether they qualify for criminal Legal Aid.
+If a parent has received a summons for court for one of the above offences, they should seek the advice of a criminal solicitor and check whether they qualify for criminal Legal Aid.
 Some courts can provide duty solicitors, who may be able to advise and represent at a hearing, usually if there is a risk of imprisonment.

 We are unable to provide much information or advice once a summons has been issued as the matter is then covered by criminal law and not education law.